Simply-Static/simply-static/readme.txt

 Simply Static generates static (HTML) copies of your WordPress pages.
 It works a bit like a web crawler, starting at the main page of your website and looking for links to other pages to create static copies of.
 It also includes any images, CSS & JS files, and any other files that it can find a link to.

-As Simply Static is creating the static pages, it will automatically replace the URLs for the WordPress installation with either (a) absolute URLs, at a domain of your choice or (b) relative URLs, so you can host the static files on any domain or (c) URLs constructed for offline use, so you can browse the site locally on your own computer.
+As Simply Static is creating the static pages, it will automatically replace the URLs for the WordPress installation with either (a) absolute URLs, at a domain of your choice or (b) relative URLs, so you can host the static files on any domain or (c) URLs constructed for offline use, so you can browse the site locally on your computer.

 = Who should use Simply Static? =

-Pretty much everyone, besides e-commerce or membership sites as they require a serious amount of interaction and user accounts, which are not available on a static website.
+Pretty much everyone, besides e-commerce or membership sites.
+They require a serious amount of interaction and user accounts, which are not available on a static website.

 = Are there any limitations? =

 You can not use plugins that require a login as there is no account system on a static website.
 This applies to e-commerce (like WooCommerce) or membership sites.

-Also some kind of websites that rely heavily on ajax to update content in realtime are not the best project for Simply Static as a serious amount of custom development would be required.
+Also, a website that relies heavily on ajax to update content in real-time is not the best project for Simply Static as a serious amount of custom development would be required.

 = How do I set up Simply Static? =